smetanadvorak/myo_ecn/README.md

 </p>

 ### 2. Setup the environment and run the code
-- Open command line and activate the 'myo' environment:
+- Open Anaconda Prompt (Windows) or Terminal (MacOS) and activate the 'myo' environment:
 ```
 conda activate myo
 ```